Jeanne Poppe: Early life, education, and career

 Poppe was born in Houston, Minnesota and attended Houston High School where she graduated in 1975.
 She graduated from the University of Wisconsin in River Falls, receiving her B.A. in Sociology and Criminal Justice in 1980.
 She earned her M.S. in Counseling from Winona State University in Winona in 1985.

-She has been a college counselor at Riverland Community College since 1999, also serving as president of the Minnesota State College Faculty Counselors Association from 2002-2004.
-Prior to her work as a counselor, she was the college's director of admissions from 1995–1999, and the women's center director from 1993-1995.
-She was a workforce career counselor for the Private Industry Council from 1989–1993, and a senior citizens' paralegal for Southern Minnesota Regional Legal Services from 1984-1989.
+She has been a college counselor at Riverland Community College since 1999, also serving as president of the Minnesota State College Faculty Counselors Association from 2002 to 2004.
+Prior to her work as a counselor, she was the college's director of admissions from 1995 to 1999, and the women's center director from 1993 to 1995.
+She was a workforce career counselor for the Private Industry Council from 1989 to 1993, and a senior citizens' paralegal for Southern Minnesota Regional Legal Services from 1984 to 1989.

 Active in her local community through the years, Poppe served on the Austin City Council (Ward 2) from 1994 to 2002, and was secretary of the Austin Human Rights Commission from 2002 to 2004.
 She has been a trustee of the Austin Area Foundation since 2003, and a member of the Austin Area League of Women Voters since 1987.